shisva/Klipper_MK3S-Plus_with_InputShaper/README.md

 **Do not print using PrusaSlicer until Step 7!**

 1) Install MainsailOS to your Raspberry Pi
-2) Creat configuration using the Primary Configuration Files in this repo
+2) Create configuration using the Primary Configuration Files in this repo
 3) Flash firmware
 4) Perform Config Checks here, ESPECIALLY CALIBRATE PID: https://www.klipper3d.org/Config_checks.html (end-stops not applicable)
 6) Customized PrusaSlicer for Klipper